-Thailand stands out among its Asean partner countries.
-Although the Thai economy is the second largest, its labour force growth rate has been minimal in recent years.
+Thailand stands out among its ASEAN partner countries.
+Although the Thai economy is the second-largest, its labour force growth rate has been minimal in recent years.
 This is in stark contrast to other Southeast Asian economies.
 In fact, the Thai labour force is projected to begin its decline next year in 2017.

 It may already be a factor in Thailand’s sluggish economic performance.
 This has hitherto been attributed to political instability and a slowdown in the world economy.
 These are undoubtedly factors but demographics are now beginning to contribute to the problem.
 In 2013, Santitarn Sathirathai, an analyst with Credit Suisse, predicted that Thailand’s average growth rate would fall by 1% over the next decade as a result of labour shortages, a skills deficit and lower investment rates.
-In this assessment, he pointed out that the IMF has attributed 0.8% of Thailand annual economic growth between 1990 and 2012 to an expansion of the working age population.
+In this assessment, he pointed out that the IMF has attributed 0.8% of Thailand annual economic growth between 1990 and 2012 to an expansion of the working-age population.

 Significantly, Thailand’s economic growth rate has, for some years, lagged behind its Asean peers who have higher rates of population growth.
 ‘Thailand faces not just ageing challenges but challenges from changing consumers and workers,’ says Amlan Roy of Credit Suisse. ’Thailand needs to face up to its demographic challenges in a very urgent, consolidated and holistic fashion.’

 In 2013, the Thai National Economic and Social Development Board called on the Thai government to draw up a plan for family development to deal with projected growth in Thailand’s dependent population by 2040.
-It also called for self sufficiency measures such as a scheme for retirement savings.
+It also called for self-sufficiency measures such as a scheme for retirement savings.
 It projected that in 2040, 25% of Thailand’s population will be over 65 years of age.

-Supavud Saichae, Head of Research at the Thai securities firm Phatra Securities, said at that time: ‘I’m sure we can do better, there is now universal health care and benefits are being expanded from a social security system set up several decades ago.
+Supavud Saichae, Head of Research at the Thai securities firm Phatra Securities, said at that time: ‘I’m sure we can do better, there is no universal health care and benefits are being expanded from a social security system set up several decades ago.
 Industrial workers and civil servants have pension funds.
 But over 20 million workers in the agricultural and informal service sectors do not have such schemes and it is likely they will not have enough savings to retire on.’

 Thailand’s government has not been inactive